-Some holiday shoppers march into specified stores with a plan in hand.
-Other consumers take a more relaxed approach, browsing window displays and trusting the “perfect gift” to stand out.
+Some shoppers enter a store or log on to the computer with a specific plan in mind.
+Other consumers take a more relaxed approach, browsing window displays or multiple websites and trusting the “perfect gift” to stand out.
 And when it does, these shoppers snatch it up.

 Understanding the impulse shopper